QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - **Shared components (required)** - common libraries used by QWT components

-- **Qubes GUI Agent** - video driver and GUI agent that enable the seamless GUI mode that integrates Windows apps onto the common Qubes trusted desktop (currently only for Windows 7 and, in a preliminary version, for Windows 11)
+- **Qubes GUI Agent** - video driver and GUI agent that enable the seamless GUI mode that integrates Windows apps onto the common Qubes trusted desktop (currently only for Windows 7 and, in a preliminary experimental version, for Windows 10 and 11).

 - **Disable UAC** - User Account Control may interfere with QWT and doesn't really provide any additional benefits in Qubes environment